SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 - Bad UI: The site looks like it hasn’t been updated since 2005.
 The UI is clunky and the site is hard to navigate.

 - One Way to Redeem: There’s only one way to redeem your earnings and that’s through PayPal.
-There is no point in joining the site if you don’t have a verified PayPal account.
+There is no point in becoming a member if you don’t have a verified PayPal account.

 - Geographically Limited: If you’re in any country except the United States, you can forget about joining this site.
 Any IP that’s not based in the United States is automatically rejected; you can’t even make an account.